What causes the "persistent train" that sometimes lingers in the sky after a meteor has passed?

 The Formation of the "Persistent Train" After a Meteor Passes

-In conclusion, the formation of the "persistent train" after a meteor passes is a result of the interaction between the meteor's composition and the atmospheric conditions.
-The vaporization and ionization of the meteor during its passage through the atmosphere create a trail, and the stability of the surrounding air and the chemical reactions of the meteor material determine how long this trail will last.
-Conclusion
+In conclusion, the formation of the "persistent train" after a meteor passes is a complex interplay between the meteor's composition and the atmospheric conditions.
+The vaporization and ionization of the meteor during its high - speed passage through the atmosphere create the initial trail.
+The chemical reactions of the meteor material, based on its elemental makeup, determine the stability of the substances in the trail.
+Meanwhile, the stability of the surrounding air, including factors like wind patterns and temperature, dictates how long the trail will remain visible.